 For the fiscal year completed August 31, 2022, the median of the annual total compensation of all employees at FactSet (other than our CEO), was \$18,958 and the annual total compensation of our CEO, as reported in the Summary Compensation Table of this Proxy Statement, was \$6,604,998.
-Based on this information, for fiscal 2022, a reasonable estimate, calculated in a manner consistent with the Pay Ratio Rule, of the ratio of the annual total compensation of our CEO to the median of the annual total compensation of all our employees was 348 to 1.
+Based on this information, for fiscal 2022, a reasonable estimate, calculated in a manner consistent with the Pay Ratio Rule, of the ratio of the annual total compensation of all our employees was 348 to 1.

 The provisions of the Pay Ratio Rule for identifying the median compensated employee and calculating the pay ratio based on that employee's annual total compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices.
-As a result, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their own pay ratios.
+As a result, the pay ratio reported by other companies may not be comparable to the pay ratio reported above, as other companies have different employee populations and compensation practices, exclusions, estimates and assumptions in calculating their own pay ratios.